ava-labs/avalanche-docs/docs/subnets/fuji-deployment.md

 ```
 build-dir
-|_avalanchego (note: this is binary for AvalancheGo, not a directory)
+|_avalanchego (note: this is the AvalancheGo binary, not a directory)
 |_plugins
   |_evm
 ```